rubygarage/rubygarage.github.com/slides/aws/cloudfront.markdown

 ![](/assets/images/aws/cloudfront/hw-before.jpg)

-Depending on the user’s location, this can take a long time.
+`Depending on the user’s location`, this can take a long time.

 --